ceyhunbcelik/PHP-Education/README.md

 what's the difference between include and require, if i should once include or require, exists components(header, footer) and merge in 1 file.

 #### 2. Create/Read/Delete File
-how to create, read and delete file.  how to make both of read and delete also check inside of file
+how to create, read and delete file.  how to make both of read and write and also check inside of file

 #### 3. Create/Delete Directory
 -